ulissesalmeida/cpf/README.md

 ## Ecto Integration

-If you have `ecto` installed in your application, you can use the module `CPF.Ecto.Type` to cast and validate CPF fields easily.
+If you have `ecto` installed in your application, you can use the module `CPF.Ecto.Type` or `CPF.Ecto.Changeset` to cast and validate CPF fields.

+### Using `CPF.Ecto.Type`

+If you like the strictness of types you can user `CPF.Ecto.Type` functions to define in your schema the CPF field type.
 For example:

 ```elixir
 defmodule MyApp.Profile do